CENG502-Projects/CENG502-Spring2023/Barutcu/Readme.md

 **1. Influence Maximization with *k* topics:** In this experiment, we aim to maximize influence in a social network with multiple topics of interest.
 The objective is to identify a set of influential nodes that can maximize the spread of information or influence across the network for each topic.
 The experiment involves the following steps:

 1. Constructing directed network graph from undirected edges in Facebook SNAP dataset.
-2. Approximating the influence function proposed by [Borgs et al, 2014](https://arxiv.org/pdf/1212.0884.pdf) with approximation guarentee lowerbound number of simulations O(nk^2log(n)log(k)) where k is number of topics and n is number of nodes in grapgh using k-Independent Cascade Process proposed by [Ohsaka & Yoshida, 2015](https://papers.nips.cc/paper_files/paper/2015/file/f770b62bc8f42a0b66751fe636fc6eb0-Paper.pdf)
+2. Approximating the influence function proposed by [Borgs et al, 2014](https://arxiv.org/pdf/1212.0884.pdf) with approximation guarentee lowerbound number of simulations $O(n k^2 log(n) log(k))$ where k is number of topics and n is number of nodes in grapgh using k-Independent Cascade Process proposed by [Ohsaka & Yoshida, 2015](https://papers.nips.cc/paper_files/paper/2015/file/f770b62bc8f42a0b66751fe636fc6eb0-Paper.pdf)
 3. Applying the proposed influence maximization algorithm, leveraging the k-submodular framework, to identify the most influential nodes for each topic.
 4. Comparing the performance of the algorithm with k-greedy algorithm proposed by [Ohsaka & Yoshida, 2015](https://papers.nips.cc/paper_files/paper/2015/file/f770b62bc8f42a0b66751fe636fc6eb0-Paper.pdf).
 5. Evaluating the values of the methods ranging between different budget constraints.